Chart Color Schemes

 Hendra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include Clayfield Development Aggregate, Hendra Residential Subdivision, Clayfield Villagio Shopping Centre Revitalisation, and Oriel Park Masterplan (Mirvac).
-The following details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects potentially impacting the area.
+Notable ones are Clayfield Development Aggregate, Hendra Residential Subdivision, Clayfield Villagio Shopping Centre Revitalisation, and Oriel Park Masterplan (Mirvac).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.